cjheath/treetop/doc/syntactic_recognition.markdown

 * `rule` : This defines a parsing rule within the grammar.
 It is followed by a name by which this rule can be referenced within other rules.
 It is then followed by a parsing expression defining the rule.

-A grammar may be surrounded by one or more nested `module` statements, which provides a namespace for the generated Ruby parser.
+A grammar may be surrounded by one or more nested `module` or `class` statements, which provides a namespace for the generated Ruby parser.
+Note that you cannot specify a superclass for a class, so if your class has a superclass, it must be declared elsewhere and loaded first.

-Treetop will emit a module called `GrammarName` and a parser class called `GrammarNameParser` (in the module namespace, if specified).
+Treetop will emit a module called `GrammarName` and a parser class called `GrammarNameParser` (in the namespace, if specified).

 #Parsing Expressions
 Each rule associates a name with a _parsing expression_.
 Parsing expressions are a generalization of vanilla regular expressions.
 Their key feature is the ability to reference other expressions in the grammar by name.

+Treetop parsers will try to match the first rule defined in the grammar, unless you pass an optional parameter to set a different top rule.

 ##Terminal Symbols
 ###Strings